FarziBuilder/FalconTamer/README.md

 **fastInference.py:-** You use this script after the model inference endpoint is set up
 **settingSagemaker.py:-** This is for deploying on AWS Sagemaker and making an endpoint there.
 You need the model.tar.gz file for the fine-tuned model for that

 **LLaMaTrainer.ipynb/falcon7-try3/falcon-try3-works.ipynb:-** Can ignore, these are the notebooks first used for fine-tuning LLaMa and falcon
+**api_server.py:-** Script that needs to be changed in vllm/vllm/entrypoints for instantiating multiple workers
+**run.py:-** Run this new script for instantiating multiple workers